Flatlined Games is a boardgames publisher based in Brussels, Belgium.

 Many boardgames companies compete on the mainstream market, and produce 'standard' games with simple to moderately complex rules, a 90 minutes game time and a 2 to 4 players format.
 This is good for gamers as lots of new games flood the market, but it also makes it a very competitive and risky market to target.
 Flatlined Game's editorial line offers a very wide range of game designs, and focus on market niches that are not flooded with competing products.
 You sometimes hear gamers complain about the disappearance of some game genres : "No-one makes these anymore".
 Well, now we do.

 We cater to a niche market, but we reckon that that niche is global.
-Our games are available in French, English, German and Spanish, worldwide.
+Our games are available in many languages, worldwide.

 About the founder